-Donations to the Build Them Up campaign are already making a number of important research initiatives possible.
+Donations to the Build Them Up campaign have made a number of important research initiatives possible.
 Expanding knowledge of childhood mental health creates an opportunity to advance new treatments and provide better care for kids.

-A robust research framework, built in partnership with the University of Calgary, will integrate with services at The Summit: Marian & Jim Sinneave Centre for Youth Resilience.
-This framework is being developed collaboratively with youth, families and care providers.
+A robust research framework, built in partnership with the University of Calgary, integrates with services at The Summit.
+This framework was developed collaboratively with youth, families and care providers.
 Through it, experts will follow a cohort of children and adolescents to see how their mental health issues evolve over time and how they respond to treatment.
 This research will generate new biological, psychosocial, translational and clinical data that can be used to develop, test and refine interventions – a pipeline from discovery to care, all under one roof.